King-wang-zhi/DPFL-Meas/README.md

 ### data sets

-The dataset files are placed in the "data" folder.
+The pneumoniamnist dataset are placed in the "data" folder called pneumoniamnist.npz.
+Other datasets need to be downloaded from the website [(https://zenodo.org/records/10519652)](https://zenodo.org/records/10519652).
+They are "bloodmnist.npz" and "pathmnist.npz".

 ### usage